-Stroke is also called as cerebrovascular accident or brain attack.
-It is a clinical syndrome caused due to reduced blood supply to a part of the brain.
+Stroke is also called a cerebrovascular accident or brain attack.
+It is a clinical syndrome caused due to the reduced blood supply to a part of the brain.
 Lack of oxygen and nutrients owing to impaired blood supply causes the death of the brain cells in the affected part.
 Stroke is a medical emergency and therefore it requires quick and prompt treatment to minimize brain damage and potential complications.

 SIGNS AND SYMPTOMS

 To screen the stroke outside the hospital, FAST tool is used.
 According to this, any sudden changes such as; Face drooping, Arm weakness, Speech difficulty, suggests it is Time to call emergency services.
 In such condition immediate medical attention is required to save the patient’s life.

 Stoke can occur in following ways:

 Transient ischemic attack

 Lifestyle risk factors